UtrechtUniversity/MATLAB-on-HPC/Docker_intro.md

 Depending on your version, upon installation of Docker software a machine called 'default' will be created.
 This default machine has a certain number of cores (CPUs), memory size (RAM) and storage size.

-To check if there already exists a virtual machine on you PC type:
+To check if there already exists a virtual machine on you PC, type:

 `docker-machine ls`

 If a virtual machine exists, you will see something like this:

-NAME      ACTIVE   DRIVER       STATE     URL   SWARM   DOCKER    ERRORS default   -        virtualbox   Stopped                 Unknown
+NAME      ACTIVE   DRIVER       STATE     URL   SWARM   DOCKER    ERRORS
+default   -        virtualbox   Stopped                 Unknown

 If you have used Docker before you may have more machines listed here.